-Living close to nature, and to family members’ mental illnesses has made me very attuned to my surroundings and peoples’ feelings, mannerisms and behavior.
-I have seen and felt the contrasting beauty and cruelty of our natural world expressed through humans.
-When I make art, I feel this yin and yang of life rushing through my hands, working quickly to form fabric over a posed live model, applying dramatic color, movement and brushwork, combining moods of light and dark.
-Through my work, I strive to lift myself and others out of conflict into a spirit of peace and joy.
+Exploring our winding backyard creek and my grandparents’ farm, my childhood was immersed in nature’s colors, textures, moods, and creatures.
+Living close to nature instilled in me an acute awareness of my surroundings and fellow beings.
+I have witnessed our planet’s beauty and harshness expressed through humankind.
+I also sense this yin and yang of life rushing through my hands while working quickly and intuitively to form fabric over a posed model–or to apply dramatic color and brushwork in moods of light and dark.
+Through my art, I strive to lift ourselves out of conflict into a spirit of peace and joy.

 2018 Ongoing Exhibit, Colorado Ballet Armstrong Center for Dance

 Member, National Sculpture Society